International Tasting Tours

 Why: Over the past decade, many immigrants and foreign language students from Mexico and points south have made their home in Vancouver.
 The city’s food scene has welcomed the influx of new flavours, and you can now find plenty of great Mexican food, along with dishes from Peru, Argentina, and Colombia in the city’s culinary mix.

 Try: Tacofino in Gastown is one of the city’s top spots to grab a taco and other Mexican specialties.
-For a taste of Peru, try the waterfront Ancora, or Chicha in Mt Pleasant.
+For a taste of Peru, try the waterfront Ancora.
 Baru Latino Restaurante brings together influences from around South America in an inventive multi-national menu.